-- A. Participants will have an opportunity to openly discuss race, class, ability, religious oppression, and power/privilege in a staff-only space. - B. Participants will learn specific vocabulary used on campuses and within academia to describe everyday life experiences and perspectives. - C. Participants will be educated on microaggressions to reduce and attempt to eliminate the racist, classist, sexist, heterosexist, ableist, and privileged attitudes on our campus (from the Strategic Plan). - D. Participants can engage in meaningful conversations with their colleagues around multiple topics and learn about multiple perspectives in a brave space.
+A. Participants can openly discuss race, class, ability, religious oppression, and power/privilege in a staff-only space.

+B. Participants will learn specific vocabulary used on campuses and within academia to describe everyday life experiences and perspectives.

+C. Participants will be educated on microaggressions to reduce and attempt to eliminate the racist, classist, sexist, heterosexist, ableist, and privileged attitudes on our campus (from the Strategic Plan).

+D. Participants can engage in meaningful conversations with their colleagues around multiple topics and learn about multiple perspectives in a brave space.

-The University of Arkansas' 150 Forward strategic planning process is a campuswide, collaborative effort to map out where we are as a land-grant institution and how to tease out more and better outcomes in achieving the university's mission.
+The University of Arkansas' 150 Forward strategic planning process is a campus-wide, collaborative effort to map out where we are as a land-grant institution and how to tease out more and better outcomes in achieving the university's mission.